5 Part II: Tree Sapling Study

 - With the help of pipes, use the

 filter()function to filter theSpeciescolumn for onlyBlack_Spruce, then usegroup_by()function to sort byEcoregion, and then determinemean()mooseBrowsingScore.
-Remember to save the resulting summary table under a new name (e.g.,BlackSpruce).
+Save the resulting summary table asspruce_reg_browse.

 - Using the dataset you just created, make a bar graph the